The last nine months for me have been a huge struggle as the condition of my health has tested me. Here’s my story:

 I continued to tweak my diet and after a few more months decided it was time to see a homeopath.
 My homeopath was very helpful in explaining what was happening to my body and provided me with a plan to improve many of the symptoms that I was experiencing.
 I finally began to gain some weight and muscle mass back, the condition of my hair improved and I finally had some energy.

-And so, this brings us to the present day.
 While many of my symptoms have improved, I am still not back to my full health but I am most definitely on the road there.
 The events that have taken place over the course of the last nine months have sparked a huge love for health and wellness within me.
 I choose to spend my time doing research into how my health can be improved with nutrition and exercise suited to my body.

 I hope that you will choose to stick around as I continue to heal and hopefully we will learn something from each other!